lichendust/souschef/readme.md

 Creating a order is not *starting* a order.
 Once jobs are created, Sous Chef can be instructed to work through the queue.

 This allows resources to be allocated as needed: you might process your entire queue overnight on a particularly powerful machine, or you may want to instruct your team to all set their machines rendering as they leave for the day.
 Sous Chef's lock files ensure multiple machines can cooperate on a queue.
 You can read more about that [here](#lock-files).

+### Redo

+	souschef redo [name]

+Resets the "complete" status of a selected order, moving it to the end of the queue.
+This allows it to be restarted without needing to fetch or regenerate any new data.
+Useful if something minor went wrong that can be quickly fixed in place (like a faulty output path).

+### Delete

+	souschef delete [name]

+Instantly deletes the specified order from the queue.
+It's gone.

 ### Clean